ittner/newslinkrss/README.md

 the newest version.
 For that, just clone the Git repository and install or update the program with:

-    pip install -U .
+    pip3 install -U .

-You may want to do this in a virtual environment so it won't interfere with other user-level or system-wide components and will make experimentation with development versions easier.
+You may want to do this in a virtual environment so it won't interfere with other user-level or system-wide components and make experimentation with development versions easier.
 In this case, just do:

     python3 -m venv my-venv
     . my-venv/bin/activate